somiandras/dend-capstone/README.md

 For the project I assumed that all trips included in the source data belong to a single taxi company.
 The goal of the project is to setup a data warehouse on AWS that can provide the management of this imaginative taxi company with high level view and the possibility to drill down and gain deeper insights about the performance of the company.

+## Data Model

+The final data model is a star schema where the fact table contains trips with the fare amounts, dimension tables contain start and end location, weather details and time.

+Based on this schema I also build an OLAP cube with geography, time and weather categories as dimensions.

 ## Datasets

 ### 1. NYC Taxi & Limousine Commission (TLC) Trip Record Data